Tuiitr/w3/README.md

 Collaborative Work: Supporting collaborative annotation and sharing among teams, enabling better communication and idea exchange in academic, professional, and personal contexts.

-How a Chrome Extension is Created
+How a Chrome Extension is Created:
 Manifest File (manifest.json)
 The manifest file is a JSON file that provides essential information about the extension.
 It includes details such as the extension’s name, version, description, permissions (e.g., access to tabs, storage, and web requests), content scripts, background scripts, icons, and more.
 It serves as the roadmap for Chrome to understand how the extension should behave and what resources it requires.
 Therefore, it is the first file created when making an extension.

-Background Script (background.js)
+Background Script (background.js):
 The background script runs in the background and manages the extension’s core functionality.
 It is specified in the manifest file under the “background” key.
 This script can listen for events such as tab changes, browser actions, and network requests.
 It also maintains the extension’s state and handles tasks that do not require user interaction.

-Content Script (content.js)
+Content Script (content.js):
 Content scripts are injected into web pages based on specified URL patterns defined in the manifest file.
 These scripts can interact with the DOM of the web page, modify its content, and communicate with the background script using message passing.
 Content scripts are often used to enhance or modify the behavior of specific web pages to provide additional functionality.

-Popup HTML (popup.html) and Popup Script (popup.js)
+Popup HTML (popup.html) and Popup Script (popup.js):
 If your extension has a browser action or page action that displays a popup when clicked, you will need a popup.html file to define the structure of the popup and a popup.js file to handle its logic.
 The popup can contain UI elements such as buttons, input fields, or other interactive components.
 The popup script can interact with the background script and perform actions based on user input.

-Icons and Other Assets
+Icons and Other Assets:
 Icons are crucial for representing the extension in the Chrome Web Store and in the browser toolbar.
 The manifest file specifies various icon sizes for different use cases.
 Additionally, you may include other assets such as images or CSS files for styling your extension’s UI.

 The interaction between the components of a Chrome extension is essential for its seamless operation.
 Figures 1 and 2 in the original document visually demonstrate how a Chrome extension works, providing a clearer understanding.